 Horseshoe Beach, Florida is a small quiet village at the end of Dixie County Highway 351.
 It is located near the center of the Big Bend Coast.

-It is 19 miles southwest of the equally quiet town of Cross City located on US-98.
+It is 19 miles southwest of the almost as quiet town of Cross City located on US-98.

 The area around Horseshoe Beach was settled in the early 1800s by a lumbering company.
 When the company ran out of timber to cut and mill they began to urge their employees to move out.